Skip to main content

 tip

-A device in Host() mode is still listening upstream to commands but does not forward the commands downstream.
-This allows for programming, configuring the host, from DUELink Console for example.
+A device in "host" mode is still listening to commands coming from Uplink, but it does not forward the commands Downlink.
+This allows for programming and configuring the host, from DUELink Console for example.